Logo preload

 In this post, we’ll explore the different types of basemaps and explain how choosing the right one can improve the quality of your data.

-What are Basemaps?
+What are basemaps?

 A basemap is exactly what it sounds like: It’s a background map that serves as the base for your data collection work, providing context and details about the user’s location.